Glacier National Park

 Many consider Glacier to be the most beautiful of all of our national parks.
-Its million acres of diverse habitats are home to hundreds of species of mammals and birds.
+The time to go is now while the glaciers are still there.
 We’ve seen bears, porcupines and golden eagles on this tour.
 The park also contains hundreds of structures on the National Register of Historic Sites and Buildings, including some of our tour’s overnight lodges.
 Come bike with us over the continental divide twice and through a stunning landscape of jagged peaks, melting glaciers, rushing waterfalls and brilliant wildflowers.

 Large rolling hills with some long climbs.
 Moderate to advanced cycling level.
 Moderate level with an ebike.

 7 nights lodging, 6 breakfasts, 5 picnic and sack lunches, 5 dinners, snacks, park entrance fees, detailed cue sheets, maps & GPS files, van support & trained guides.

 Fly into and out of the Glacier Park International Airport in Kalispell, MT (known as GPI or FCA.)
 Take a commercial shuttle to Whitefish for about $60.
 Or take Amtrak to the Whitefish train station.

 "Excellent experience - 1st tour I’ve been on and it set the bar pretty high.
 The pipes were a bit noisy in the older buildings, but that is to be expected and added to the charm.
 Patty and Kimberly did a fantastic job!"

 DAY 1: We'll rendezvous in Whitefish for a rental bike fitting at 11:00am and an orientation at 1:00pm.
 Then we’ll enjoy a short but beautiful warm-up ride into Glacier National Park and along the shore of Lake McDonald.